How to Reuse Candle Jars: 50 + Ways to Use Empty Candle Jars

 This way to reuse candle jars has become so popular some candle companies include seeds to plant after the candle is finished, like this terracotta Glow and Grow candle and HyggeLight growing candle!
 For the container you already have, there are a lot of options too:

-– Plant a row of herbs or your kitchen window or start seeds in used candle jars.
+– Plant some herbs in your kitchen window or start seeds in used candle jars.
 Add a layer of small stones to the bottom of the jar for drainage before adding soil.

 – Create a terrarium with layers of small stones, soil, and moss in a wide-mouth candle container.
 Use a terrarium kit to make this even easier.